Getting Started

 4 </dependency>

 An OpenAI API key is required to use OpenAI services.
-In the configuration below, OpenAI API key is read from environment variable OPENAI_API_KEY.
+In the configuration below, the OpenAI API key is read from environment variable OPENAI_API_KEY.

 1 spring: